 A gorgeous country house hotel beloved by hikers and honeymooners alike, Petersone Court offers just 12 luxurious rooms, meaning staying here is more like being the guest of an exceptionally generous lord of the manor than a guest in a vast hotel.
 Rooms are traditionally designed, with four-poster beds and squishy sofas as standard, while a well-rounded dining offering includes afternoon tea, hearty Sunday lunches and seasonal modern British classics.

-Elsewhere, Petersone Court is home to a heated outdoor people and spa located in caverns beneath the house that were formerly used to store produce from the orchard.
+Elsewhere, Petersone Court is home to a heated outdoor pool and spa located in caverns beneath the house that were formerly used to store produce from the orchard.
 As well as aromatherapy massages and Dermalogica facials, the menu also includes a full range of pedicures, manicures and pregnancy treatments to cater to your every beauty need.